ChainSafe/forest/README.md

 # Ferret
-A Filecoin implenetation written in Rust.
+A Filecoin implementation written in Rust.

 ### Run
 1. `make build`